 We were North of Colombo on an “elephant safari” to see “the Gathering”, known as one of the most special wildlife experiences in the world right here in the foreign land of Sri Lanka.
 It is estimated that Sri Lanka has the highest density of elephants in Asia.
 The Sri Lankan elephant is one of the three recognized subspecies of the Asian elephant It is native to Sri Lanka.
 An important cultural relationship has existed between the elephant and the human here for over two thousand years.
 And I was ready to search for them.
 Elephant safari, here I come!

 Sri Lanka is a tiny spot of an island just south of India and those who have gone there say it is like “India light”, a lighter version of the craziness that is India, like “India for beginners”!

 Obtain A Visa: Sri Lanka Visa Rules

-In order to promote tourism in Sri Lanka, Immigration introduced ETA (Electronic Travel Authority) system in the beginning of 2012.
+In order to promote tourism in Sri Lanka, Immigration introduced ETA (Electronic Travel Authority) system at the beginning of 2012.
 If you want to travel to Sri Lanka for short tourism reasons, you can obtain a Sri Lanka ETA online, prior to the trip.
 You do not need to visit the local embassy anymore.
 ETA allows you to say in Sri Lanka for 30 days, you have the possibility to prolong it for another 30 days from Immigration in Colombo.

 What to Expect on an Elephant Safari